 Jackie is a moving, poetic film that follows Jacqueline Kennedy (played by Natalie Portman) in the four days following the assassination of her husband, president John F. Kennedy in 1963.
 The film combines iconic historic images like vice-president Lyndon Johnson’s swearing-in on Air Force One and the funeral procession in Washington DC, with scenes that imagine Ms. Kennedy’s private moments in the White House residence, as she struggles with her grief, and courageously assumes her role as First Widow to lead a mourning nation.

 Jackie is masterfully directed by Chilean Pablo Larrain.
 The film is also marked by the historically faithful production design of Jean Rabasse and the poetic editing of Sebastián Sepúlveda.
 The cinematography of Stéphane Fontaine is powerful.
-In particular, his operating and lighting of Natalie Portman's character inside the White House creates a stunning intimate portrait that is at the heart of the film.
+His operating and lighting of Natalie Portman's character inside the White House creates a stunning intimate portrait that is at the heart of the film.

 Jackie was mostly shot in Super 16 with Kodak 7219 and 7213, for the most part on sound stages at the Cité du Cinéma using an Arri 416 package with Zeiss Super Speed lenses from Panavision France; the lighting package was supplied by Transpalux; film processing was done at Digimage Le Lab; post-production was done at Technicolor Paris.
 Exteriors were shot in the Washington DC area, and an interview with a journalist (played by Billy Crudup) was shot in a mansion in Maryland.
 Black and white footage simulating Jackie’s TV tour of the White House was shot with a vintage Ikegami 3-tube video camera.